Quota Mechanisms: Finite-Sample Optimality and Robustness: Proofs of optimal transport results

-We use the notation from the proof of \cref{res:DZ_bound} (\cref{sec:DZ_bound_proof}).
-Let $M = \min \{ |X| \wedge |Y|, |X| \vee |Y| - 1\}$.
 We may assume without loss that $X$ and $Y$ are disjoint.
 Let $Z = X \cup Y$.
 We view any distribution on $X$ or $Y$ as a distribution on $Z$, and we view any distribution on a subset of $Z^2$ as a distribution on $Z^2$.

 We are given a $c$-optimal coupling $\g$ of $p$ and $q$.
 Among all $c$-optimal couplings of $p'$ and $q'$, choose a coupling $\g'$ that is closest to $\g$ (in the total variation norm); such a coupling exists by compactness.
 Let $\hat{\g} = \g - (\g \wedge \g')$ and $\hat{\g}' = \g' - (\g \wedge \g')$.
 By construction, $\hat{\g}$ and $\hat{\g}'$ have disjoint supports, and